ClaraLeigh/gpt-helper-for-laravel/README.md

 # GPT Helper for Laravel

-This package provides seamless integration of GPT (ChatGPT) with Laravel, allowing you to generate templates and modify files using ChatGPT.
+This package provides basic integration of GPT (ChatGPT) with Laravel, allowing you to generate templates and modify files using ChatGPT.
 With the powerful GPT models and Laravel's artisan commands, you can easily customize and enhance your Laravel application.

 ## Installation